A Generic Overview of Microsoft Video Editor Voice Over

 Overloading Projects

-A typical misstep in Microsoft Video Editor Voice Over is adding multiple transitions:
+A typical misstep in Microsoft Video Editor Voice Over is adding too many effects:

 Ignoring Audio